ckqqqq/LeetCode-Python-Solution/README.md

 # LeetCode-Python-Solution
-Python solutions for leetcode.
+Python solutions for leetcode.\n
-Each problem matches a .ipynb file.
+Each problem matches a .ipynb file.\n
-You can run these files in jupyter.
+You can run these files in jupyter.\n